dprekel/gpgpu-intel/README.md

 # GPGPU-Intel
+## Overview
-When finished, this will be a very simple userspace driver for general purpose computation on Intel Integrated Graphics GPUs.
+gpgpu-intel is a minimal userspace driver for general purpose computation on Intel GPUs.
 It is based on reverse engineering Intels [NEO Compute Runtime](https://github.com/intel/compute-runtime) for OpenCL and extracts its core functionality.
-While Intels driver is about 200000 lines of C++, this will be around 6000 lines.
+While Intels driver is about 200000 lines of C++, this driver has 6500 lines.
+Its core features include:
+- Immediate execution of arbitrary compute kernels
+- Support for all address space qualifiers (global, constant, local, private)
+- Support for memory barriers
+- Save compiled kernel binaries into file

+Not included are:
+- Event-based kernel execution
+- doesn't support the following kernel argument specifiers: image, sampler, queue, ...

 ## Installation
 Building and running this driver requires
-- Intel Processor with integrated GEN8, GEN9 or GEN11 GPU (GEN12 and Xe/Xe2 not yet supported)
+- Intel Processor with integrated GEN8, GEN9 or GEN11 GPU (GEN12 and Xe not yet supported)
 - Linux distribution of your choice

 This driver links against the [Intel Graphics Compiler (IGC)](https://github.com/intel/intel-graphics-compiler).
 On Ubuntu it can be installed with